jannah-naimah/OSProject/README.md

 ***Questions:***

-1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** __The file testfile.txt created inside the container is owned by the user root and the group root on the host virtual machine.__.
+1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** __The file testfile.txt created inside the container is owned by the user root and the group root on the host virtual machine.__
 2. Can you change the permission of the files to user codespace.
 You will need this to be able to commit and get points for this question. ***(2 mark)***
 ```bash
 //use sudo and chown
 sudo chown -R codespace:codespace myroot

 ```
-*** __After executing the chown command, the ownership of the files in myroot has been changed to the user codespace and the group codespace__.***
+__After executing the chown command, the ownership of the files in myroot has been changed to the user codespace and the group codespace__

+__@Izzahunzir ➜ /workspaces/OSProject (main) $ sudo chown -R codespace:codespace /workspaces/OSProject/myroot
+@Izzahunzir ➜ /workspaces/OSProject (main) $ ls -l /workspaces/OSProject/myroot
+total 0
+-rw-rw-rw- 1 codespace codespace 0 Jan 20 07:19 testfile.txt__

 ## You are on your own, create your own static webpage